tri47/tri47.github.io/_posts/2023-05-01-northstar-metric-and-cohort-analysis.md

 #### Overall Approach: Holistic Business Views

-If there's one thing I learned dealing with misleading metrics, it is that it is always better to review several metrics that give you a holistic business view.
+From my experience, it is very important that a Product team understands and tracks several metrics which together provide a holistic business view.

-There are three types of Metrics that you should pay attention to:
+There are three types of Metrics that a Product team should always pay attention to, regardless of what their current OKR's might be:

-- Growth Metric: this is especially important during the early stage of your product.
+- **Growth Metrics**: this is especially important during the early stage of your product.
 You may sacrifice Retention Rate and User Engagement as long as your User Growth outpaces your Attrition.
-- Retention Metric: this becomes more important later as your growth slows down and your product becomes more mature.
+- **Retention Metrics**: this becomes more important later as your growth slows down and your product becomes more mature.
-- Engagement Metric: this is mostly what we talked about in this article.
+- **Engagement Metrics**: this is mostly what we talked about in this article.
 Engagement is a good leading indicator for Retention.
 It's also something the Product team can better optimize.

 Examining these in tandem gives you a more complete picture of your revenue source, leak (via churn), and a leading indicator (engagement) of future performance.